-Gammon Steak en Croute with Spicy Pineapple Filling
+Gammon Steak en Croute With Spicy Pineapple Filling Recipe

 Gammon steaks are sold in a variety of forms and can vary significantly in price as a result.
 At the lower end of the scale, you have supermarket budget varieties which should be avoided if possible as they are often injected with water to bulk up the weight and this would make them especially unsuitable for cooking en croute.